Three Gorges Dam: Wildlife

-Concerns about the potential wildlife impact of the dam predate the National People's Congress's approval in 1992.
+Concerns about the dam's impact on wildlife predate the National People's Congress's approval in 1992.
 This region has long been known for its rich biodiversity.
-It is home to 6,388 species of plants, which belong to 238 families and 1,508 genera.
-Of these plant species, 57 percent are endangered.
+It is home to 6,388 plant species, which belong to 238 families and 1,508 genera.
+Of these species, 57 are endangered.
 These rare species are also used as ingredients in traditional Chinese medicines.
-Already, the percentage of forested area in the region surrounding the Three Gorges Dam has dropped from twenty percent in 1950 to less than ten percent as of 2002, negatively affecting all plant species in this locality.
+The proportion of forested area in the region surrounding the Three Gorges Dam dropped from 20% in 1950 to less than 10% as of 2002, adversely affecting all plant species there.
 The region also provides habitats to hundreds of freshwater and terrestrial animal species.
 Freshwater fish are especially affected by dams due to changes in the water temperature and flow regime.
-Many other fish are injured in the turbine blades of the hydroelectric plants as well.
-This is particularly detrimental to the ecosystem of the region because the Yangtze River basin is home to 361 different fish species and accounts for 27 percent of all endangered freshwater fish species in China.
+Many other fish are injured in the hydroelectric plants' turbine blades.
+This is particularly detrimental to the region's ecosystem because the Yangtze River basin is home to 361 different fish species and accounts for 27% of China's endangered freshwater fish species.
 Other aquatic species have been endangered by the dam, particularly the baiji, or Chinese river dolphin, now extinct.
 In fact, Chinese Government scholars even claim that the Three Gorges Dam directly caused the extinction of the baiji.
-The Chinese paddlefish is also extinct in part due to the dam blocking its migration.

-Of the 3,000 to 4,000 remaining critically endangered Siberian crane, a large number currently spend the winter in wetlands that will be destroyed by the Three Gorges Dam.
-The dam contributed to the functional extinction of the baiji Yangtze river dolphin.
-Though it was close to this level even at the start of construction, the dam further decreased its habitat and increased ship travel, which are among the factors causing what will be its ultimate demise.
-In addition, populations of the Yangtze sturgeon are guaranteed to be "negatively affected" by the dam.
+Of the 3,000 to 4,000 remaining critically endangered Siberian crane, many spend the winter in wetlands that the Three Gorges Dam will destroy.
+Populations of the Yangtze sturgeon are guaranteed to be "negatively affected" by the dam.
+In 2022 the Chinese paddlefish was declared extinct, with the last confirmed sighting in 2003.